markvoortmanppu/appliedcomputerscience/pages/assessment.md

 3. Business Core/Theory and Practice: Students will apply major concepts within the traditional areas of business.
 4. Analytical Tools/Information Technology: Students will utilize information technology tools, and analytical tools to enhance business decision making.
 5. Scholarship/Research: Students will utilize research skills in business applications.
+6. Teamwork: Students will demonstrate how to work together to achieve an set goal

 ## IACBE Key Learning Outcomes for Bachelor's-Level Business Programs